Last updated April 2022

 Yes.
 We very much appreciate receiving starter seed donations from companies which supply organic seed.
 An extensive list of companies that sell organic seed to gardeners can be found on our seed companies page.

 Why the focus on open pollinated seed?
 Because open pollination results in genetically diverse plants.
-Pollination in an open, unrestricted system is nature’s way of seeing to it that genetic variance is encouraged, and that over time adaptations will slowly be made in response to changes in the environmental conditions in which a plant is grown.
-Even as these adaptations are made, the plant’s essential characteristics remain largely unchanged, resulting in what we commonly hear referred to as “true-to-type” plants.
+Pollination in an open, unrestricted system is nature’s way of seeing to it that genetic variance is encouraged, and that over time adaptations will be made in response to changes in the environmental conditions in which a plant is grown.
+Even as these adaptations are made, the plant’s essential characteristics remain largely unchanged, resulting in what you will commonly hear referred to as “true-to-type” plants.

 Absolutely.
 We do make efforts to qualify the seed saving abilities of growers prior to placing their seed into general circulation.
 Once qualified, an experienced grower is invited to become a “seed guardian”, at which point they are able to supply grown seed into the SaLSA system.
-In addition, individual growers are encouraged to donate unused portions of seed packets, as a good many gardeners growing veggies in compact spaces here in the south bay often can’t make use of all of the seed contained in a packet.
+In addition, individual growers are encouraged to donate unused portions of seed packets, as a good many gardeners who grow veggies in compact spaces here in the south bay often can’t make use of all of the seed contained in a packet.

 Hybrid (F1) seeds provide a bit of a conundrum.
 Because Silicon Valley Seeds is interested in encouraging the saving and stewarding of seeds and plants, hybrid seeds are not all that desirable because plants grown from such seed will not produce “true to type” plants (which is to say, plants with the same characteristics as those found in their parent).
 That said, hybrid seed can be of great benefit to those growers looking to solve specific pest and/or disease problems, or whose interests lie more towards the produce rather than the next generation of seeds.
 So to answer a rather interesting question with an equally interesting answer, we do not make hybrid seed available to growers through the SaLSA order system, but we do accept the donation of company supplied hybrid seeds and make those seeds available to area gardeners at our twice-yearly seed swaps.